Suhaibokour/reading-note/README.md

 ### My name is **Suhaib Okour** I am 26 years old.
 I studied **English Language and Linguistics** at Jordan University of Science and Technology.
 I used to work at a cars dealership company in Sweden but had to comeback to finish my MA studies in applied linguistics.
 I am currently having a course in software development at LTUC.
 I am here because I realized that programming is what I have always been passionate about and seizing this opportunity is something a wise man would do.
 ---

+## This is a reading note that containt the table of content for each level of the web development course taking place at LTUC/ASAC collage.
+Each link leads to a summary for a specific topic inside this course and topics names are written before each link.
 ## code 102 reading notes

 | Name       | Links         |